intel/scikit-learn-intelex/doc/sources/get_started.rst

 .. note::
     The ``develop`` mode will not install the package but it will create a ``.egg-link`` in the deployment directory back to the project source code directory.
-That way you can edit the source code and see the changes without having to reinstall package every time you make a small change.
+That way you can edit the source code and see the changes without having to reinstall the package every time you make a small change.

 ⚠️ Keys ``--single-version-externally-managed`` and ``--no-deps`` are required so that daal4py is not downloaded after installation of Intel(R) Extension for Scikit-learn